iamgiolaga/partitelle-bot/README.rst

     :align: center
     :alt: Presentation message
 |
-By adding **PartitelleBot** to your Telegram group, you can easily organize those so-hard-to-organize weekly football matches with your friends.
+By adding **PartitelleBot** to your Telegram group, you can easily manage those so-hard-to-organize weekly football matches with your friends.
 You have two ways of interacting with the bot:

 1. by writing a specific set of `allowed messages`_ through the conversation